balderdashy/sails-docs/services.md

             "to":[
                 {"email": options.email, "name": options.name}
             ],
-            "text": "Dear "+options.name+",\nYour in the Beta!
+            "text": "Dear "+options.name+",\nYou're in the Beta!
 Click <insert link> to verify your account" }
     };